bytemotiv/BytemotivBehaviour/README.md

 ## Usage

-Simply inherit from `BytemotivBehaviour` or import the `Bytemotiv.Events` namespace.
+Simply inherit from `BytemotivBehaviour` instead of `MonoBehaviour`

 ### Event System